abd2re/ib-notes-save/Mathematics.md

 - Axioms=:: A statement that is taken to be true and serves as a starting point for further argumentation.
 - Conjecture=:: A conclusion that is formed based on incomplete information; or a conclusion that is not yet accepted as fully certain.
+- Evidence: Information or data that supports or demonstrates a statement, idea, or assertion is referred to as evidence.
+It is derived via observation, experimentation, or other sorts of investigation and is used to substantiate or support an argument or conclusion.